Location info added to your photos

 - Have location information recorded by the camera's GPS device.

-- Turn Remove geo location on.
+- Under "Sharing," turn Remove geo location in items shared by link on.

 - Any photos you share won’t include their location information.

-Note: Hiding location information works for photos you share using a shareable link.
+Notes: Hiding location information works for photos you share using a shareable link.
 If you share a photo in another way, for example if you download and email it to someone, it can still include location information.